"In every walk with nature, one receives far more than he seeks."

 Solitude: The Lover spends time alone in nature for reflection.
 Some of his deepest insights come in quiet communion with the natural world.

 Respect: The Lover treats nature with reverence.
-He leaves no trace, honors the land, and recognizes that he is a guest.
+He leaves no trace, honors the land, recognizes he is a guest.